-Subject Area: Social Studies, History, Native Studies
+Subject Area: Social Studies, History, Indigenous Studies

-In this lesson students explore the experiences and contributions of Aboriginal soldiers to Canada’s role in the First World War.
+In this lesson students explore the experiences and contributions of Indigenous soldiers to Canada’s role in the First World War.
 They draw links between the treaty relationship and First Nations’ wartime involvement with a focus on the experiences of soldier Francis Pegahmagabow.

 2 - 3 lessons

 This lesson plan uses the following historical thinking concepts: establish historical significance, identify continuity and change, analyze cause and consequence, take a historical perspective, and understand the ethical dimension of historical interpretations.

 - Identify Indigenous contributions to Canada’s First World War effort.

 - Explore and describe the life of First Nation soldier Francis Pegahmagabow.

 - Design a bulletin board highlighting the life of Francis Pegahmagabow.

 During the First World War, thousands of Indigenous people voluntarily enlisted in the Canadian military.
 While the exact enlistment number is unknown, it is estimated that well over 4,000 Indigenous people served in the Canadian forces during the conflict – about one in three.
 Indigenous soldiers served in units with other Canadians throughout the Canadian Expeditionary Force.
 They served in every major theatre of the war and participated in all of the major battles in which Canadian troops fought.
 Hundreds were wounded or lost their lives on foreign battlefields.